xen-project/xen/docs/misc/hvmlite.markdown

  * `VCPUOP_down` is used to bring down a vCPU.

  * `VCPUOP_is_up` is used to scan the number of available vCPUs.

+## Hardware description ##

+PVHv2 guests that have access to hardware (either emulated or real) will also have ACPI tables with the description of the hardware that's available to the guest.
+This applies to both privileged and unprivileged guests.
+A hint of the position of the RSDP in memory (if present) can be fetched from the start info structure that's passed at boot time (field rsdp_paddr).

+Description of paravirtualized devices will come from XenStore, just as it's done for HVM guests.